Skip to main content

 docker compose pull; docker compose up -d

-If docker compose ... complains with "docker: 'compose' is not a docker command.", you have can try docker-compose instead.
+NOTE: If docker compose ... returns an error "docker: 'compose' is not a docker command", try using docker-compose instead.

 3. Verify connectivity with Levo.ai